 Nevada-Utah area by over 100 km (60 miles).

 The weight of the mountains thrown up in western California and eastern Nevada caused plate flexure, where the continental lithosphere further inland was pushed down into the mantle.
-This produced a foreland basin.
-As the climate warmed, sea levels rose, and the lithosphere flexed downwards, much of the central part of North America was flooded by a shallow sea, the Western Interior Seaway.
+The flow of subducting rock downwards beneath western North America also tended to pull the crust downwards.
+The combined effect was to produce a deep foreland basin.
+As the climate warmed and sea levels rose, this basin was flooded by a shallow sea, the Western Interior Seaway, in an event called the Zuni Transgression.
 The Jemez area was thus in a coastal or shallow marine environment during the Cretaceous, and coal beds were laid down in many locations in northern New Mexico, including the Madrid area southeast of the Jemez.
 The record of oceanic transgressions and regressions is particularly complete in northwestern New Mexico, where sandstone beds in the prevalent shale shows the passage of shorelines over time.
 The Jemez area was above sea level at the start and end of the period, but was submerged for around 20 million years in its middle.

 The Western Interior Seaway is unusual in the geologic record in

 that ample runoff from the early Rocky Mountains to the west